ismir/ismir-home/docs/pages/wimir.md

 share information, and discuss in an informal setting, with the goal of building a community around women in our field.

-WiMR has held annual meetings at the ISMIR conference since 2012 in Porto.
+WiMIR has held annual meetings at the ISMIR conference since 2012 in Porto.
 The meetings have had a high turnout of both female and male attendees.
 A number of important issues ranging from mentorship, conference support, to improving the representativeness of women researchers in the community were discussed.
 Photos